vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ## Create Bastion Host

-We are going to create a compute in the Public Subnet with a public IP, it will be our access point to public and private resources.
+We are going to create a compute in the Public Subnet with a public IP; it will be our access point to public and private resources.

 Go to **Menu** > **Compute** > **Instances**.